gravitational/teleport/rfd/0073-discover.md

 - Phase 1 will focus on the "Day 1" experience described below.
 - Phase 2 and beyond will focus on "Day 2" and further tweaks to "Day 1" experience.
+## Future work

+1. Auto-discovery and configuration support for Kubernetes Access (currently being researched)
+2. Auto-discovery and configuration support for Application Access
+3. Auto-discovery and configuration support for Desktop Access
+4. Extend support to GCP
+5. Extend support to Azure
 ## UX

 The Teleport Discover flow will aim to provide a guided experience for users